 What's involved in a typical visit?

 If you have registered with us and your child is the right age for one of our studies, we will email or write to you, describing our study.
 Some studies take place online via Zoom and if you are happy to take part our researchers will arrange a date and time to fit in with you and your child.
 However if a study can only be carried out face to face, we will arrange a convenient time for you to visit the Child Study Centre.

-When you and your child arrive at the Centre, a friendly researcher will welcome you and offer you a drink.
+When you and your child arrive at the Centre, a friendly researcher will welcome you.
 We will explain the study to you again and will answer any questions you might have.
 We will also give you a consent form to sign, saying that you are happy for your child to participate.

 If for any reason your child decides against participating, you are free to withdraw them at any time.
 Once everyone is comfortable we will move to a nearby room to start the study.
 You will be with your child at all times.

 Normally, your child will sit on a chair or on your lap.
 All our studies are designed to be interesting and fun and should take no more than half an hour.
 After the study we will answer any questions you might have.

-Please let us know if you want to bring along siblings and another adult to look after them – we have plenty of toys and drawing materials to keep them entertained during your visit, as well as baby changing facilities and spare nappies (just in case!)
+Please let us know if you want to bring along siblings and another adult to look after them – we have plenty of toys and drawing materials to keep them entertained during your visit, as well as baby changing facilities and spare nappies (just in case!).

 All of our studies are approved by the ethics committee at the University.
 Information about your child is confidential and all data is kept anonymous.